 A major development is planned by Christ Church and Dorchester Residential Development across the Green Belt farmland stretching from the Marston flyover to the Bayswater Road.
 Here Christ Church sums up the development and include an illustration of the new cycling and pedestrian bridge that will cross to it from Northway:

-There are three current planning applications, and Christ Church and Dorchester Residential Management announced that they would be launching three appeals to the Planning Inspectorate in relation to (1) and (2) for failure to give notice of a decision:
+There are three current planning applications.
+(Christ Church and Dorchester Residential Management announced that they would be launching three appeals to the Planning Inspectorate in relation to (1) and (2) for failure to give notice of a decision but this has not yet happened:)

 (1) Infrastructure (full application)